Meet The Team

 Lucy, now a Facebook Ads Strategist, was formerly a solicitor in London's West End.
 Lucy has experience in dealing with a variety of clients from high net worth individuals, small businesses to large international corporates, providing creative problem solving with clear communication.

-Sayuri also works at Gojo & Company, a Japanese holding company of microfinance institutions in South Asia including Cambodia, Sri Lanka, India and Myanmar.
-She is responsible for debt and equity fundraising from the institutional investors in UK, US and Europe.
+Sayuri works at Gojo & Company, a Japanese holding company of microfinance institutions in South and Central Asia, including Cambodia, Sri Lanka, Myanmar, India, and Tajikistan.
+With steadfast growth, Gojo is becoming one of the largest holding companies of inclusive financial institutions across the globe.
+Sayuri is responsible for debt fundraising for the group companies; she designs the funding with multinational agencies, development finance institutions, and impact-driven commercial investors in the US and Europe.

 Vladimira is an innovator, human systems architect and global ecosystems-builder.
 She has founded a design strategists group creating inclusive and diverse workplaces of tomorrow, The Timber.